harp37/ColorHarmonyAnalysis/README.md

-🎨 Color Harmony Analysis
+🎨 **Color Harmony Analysis**

 Discover, analyze, and harmonize colors from any image with this powerful color analysis tool

 ✨ Overview
-Color Harmony Picker is an elegant, intuitive web application that lets you extract color palettes from your images, understand their emotional impact, and generate harmonious color schemes for your designs.
+Color Harmony Analysis is an elegant, intuitive web application that lets you extract color palettes from your images, understand their emotional impact, and generate harmonious color schemes for your designs.
 Built with a focus on both aesthetics and functionality, this tool helps designers, artists, and color enthusiasts make informed color decisions.

 🚀 Key Features
 🖼️ Instant Color Extraction - Upload any PNG image and automatically extract its dominant colors 🌈 Color Harmony Generation - Create complementary, analogous, triadic, and monochromatic color schemes 😊 Emotional Color Analysis - Understand the psychological impact of each color in your palette